-- In February 2005, we entered into agreements with Yahoo!
-Search Marketing (formerly, Overture), pursuant to which we paid \$4.5 million in an upfront payment (and an additional \$674,000 in certain circumstances) and a contingent royalty based on 3.0% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016. - We are obligated to pay quarterly dividends to the holders of preferred stock at an annual rate of \$11.875 per preferred share.
-There are currently approximately 6,024 shares of preferred stock outstanding following the conversions into shares of Class B common stock or cash repurchases that have occurred to date. - In November 2006, our board of directors authorized the repurchase of up to 3.0 million shares of our Class B common stock and the initiation of a quarterly cash dividend to the holders of common stock at an annual rate of \$0.08 per common share. - If debentures are issued upon exchange of the preferred stock, we will become obligated to make interest payments to the holders of the debentures.
+- We were required to make performance payments of approximately \$6.2 million based on 2004 earnings to the original shareholders and certain employees of eFamily and its wholly-owned subsidiary, Enhance Interactive, which we acquired in February 2003. - We recently entered into agreements with Overture, pursuant to which we paid \$4.5 million in an upfront payment (and an additional \$674,000 in certain circumstances) and a contingent royalty based on 3.0% (3.75% under certain circumstances) of certain of our gross revenues payable on a quarterly basis through December 2016. - We are obligated to pay quarterly dividends to the holders of preferred stock at an annual rate of \$11.875 per preferred share.
+Based on 230,000 outstanding shares of preferred stock issued as part of the preferred stock offering in February 2005, the annual dividend obligation would be \$2.7 million - If debentures are issued upon exchange of the preferred stock, we will become obligated to make interest payments to the holders of the debentures.

-There can be no assurance that if we were to need additional funds to meet these obligations that additional financing arrangements would be available in amounts or on terms acceptable to us, if at all.
-Furthermore, if adequate additional funds are not available, we will be required to delay, reduce the scope of, or eliminate material parts of the implementation of our business strategy, including potential additional acquisitions or internally-developed businesses.
+Following the offerings, there can be no assurance that additional financing arrangements will be available in amounts or on terms acceptable to us, if at all.
+Furthermore, the sale of additional equity or convertible securities will result in further dilution to existing stockholders.
+If adequate additional funds are not available, we will be required to delay, reduce the scope of, or eliminate material parts of the implementation of our business strategy, including potential additional acquisitions or internally-developed businesses.